alloy-rs/core/CONTRIBUTING.md

 When opening a new issue in the Alloy issue tracker, users will be presented with a [basic template][template] that should be filled in.
-If you believe that you have uncovered a bug, please fill out this form, following the template to the best of your ability.
+If you believe that you have uncovered a bug, please fill out this form, following the template to to the best of your ability.
 Do not worry if you cannot answer every detail, just fill in what you can.

 The two most important pieces of information we need in order to properly